dwarg/limiter/README.md

 ## Endpoints
 The application has two endpoints:

 * `'/'`: Returns the user's IP address in the requested format.
+Supported formats are 'text/html', 'application/xml', 'application/yaml', and 'text/plain'.
+By default, the endpoint returns a plain text response.
 * `'/list'`: Returns a JSON object containing a list of all IP addresses that have accessed the '/' endpoint.

 ## TODO